everpress-co/mailster/readme.txt

 = Version 2.3.16 =

 * improved: subscribers now get removed from the queue if a bounce happens
+* added: condition "is in list" for better segmentation
 * added: option to re test a test

 = Version 2.3.15 =